Khosraw/PWSH-Comp.-Club-Problems-2023-24/Simultaneous Exhibition/README.md

 ## Input Format

-The first line contains positive integers $N, G$, the number of opponents and the number of games Stock needs to win.
+The first line contains positive integers $N \leq 10^4, G \leq 10^5$, the number of opponents and the number of games Stock needs to win.
 The next line contains $N$ integers, how many moves Mr. Fish needs to beat each opponent $M_1, M_2, ...
-M_N$.
+M_N \leq 10^4$.

 ## Output Format